 |

 Being a Field Instructor at Adventure Treks is a unique and incredible opportunity—seeing students immersed in nature, fostering a community, and building their confidence and leadership on the trail!
 Instructors are deeply familiar with the demands of operating on the sun's clock and sleeping in a tent for weeks at a time with peers and students relying on them.
 In the highs and lows of a trip, they're always engaged, bringing fun to any situation, staying motivated, and working hard.
 Instructors are in charge of safety, satisfaction, and success.
 It's not always easy, but it's so rewarding!
 Not only do Instructors build fantastic student communities, but Adventure Treks is home to one of the strongest Instructor communities in the industry.
 With wilderness-based programs in British Columbia, Alaska, California, Colorado, Oregon, Washington, Wyoming, North Carolina, Scotland, Norway and Peru, Instructors lead activities like backpacking, rock and ice climbing, mountaineering, mountain biking, canoeing, and whitewater kayaking & rafting.
 On each adventure, the four- to six-person instructor team works together to create fun, growth-oriented, and community-minded experiences and coordinate all aspects of the trip like managing group dynamics, teaching outdoor skills, maintaining equipment, and handling medical issues.
-Compensation starts at $4,000–$4,200 for the summer plus all-inclusive employment (accommodations, meals, outfitted activities…), travel reimbursements, fall opportunities to work in North Carolina, professional development scholarships, and pro-deal access to hundreds of outdoor brands.
-See the qualifications page to learn more and apply!
+Compensation starts at $4,200–$4,300 for the summer plus all-inclusive employment (accommodations, meals, outfitted activities…), travel reimbursements, fall opportunities to work in North Carolina, professional development scholarships, and pro-deal access to hundreds of outdoor brands.
+Check out the minimum requirements, Instructor FAQs and how to apply.

 |